Publications and Projects

 Future/Current Research Projects

-I am also working on a project in capturing, creating, and viewing synthetic NeRF environments in VR for my masters thesis.
+I am wrapping up working on a project (Dreamcrafter) in editing synthetic Radiance Field environments in VR for my masters thesis.
+Progress update from 2023 can be viewed here.

 Nerfstudio Contributions